 - Principals.
 Principals are the individuals required to pay road usage charges as the registered owners or lessees of Washington-registered vehicles that meet the criteria for such taxation.
-The Steering Committee has recommended that road usage charges only apply to light vehicles (with gross vehicle weight rating, or GVWR, less than 10,000 pounds) or a subset thereof. - Policy and Operations Agency.
-This would be an agency of the State of Washington (or group of agencies) tasked with carrying out the development and collection of road usage charges.
-The functions could be housed in an existing agency, several agencies, or in a brand new agency.
-For purposes of simplicity, we refer to the group carrying out these functions as the policy and operations agency. - Washington State Transportation Commission (WSTC).
+The Steering Committee has recommended that road usage charges only apply to light vehicles (with gross vehicle weight rating, or GVWR, less than 10,000 pounds) or a subset thereof. - Policy and Operations Entity.
+This would be either a new agency or housed within an existing agency (or group of agencies,) in Washington state government, tasked with carrying out the development and collection of road usage charges.
+For purposes of simplicity, we refer to the group carrying out these functions as the policy and operations entity. - Washington State Transportation Commission (WSTC).
 WSTC was tasked by the Legislature to lead investigations into road usage charging.
 WSTC could, if authorized by the Legislature, have a continuing role in rate setting (as they currently do for tolling and ferries, although not for fuel tax rates).
 They could also conduct oversight and independent evaluation of road usage charging, or other roles at the direction and discretion of the Legislature. - Washington State Department of Transportation (WSDOT).
 As with fuel taxes, WSDOT would be the recipient of a considerable portion of road usage charge revenues and hence has an important stake in the design, implementation, and operations of a road usage charge system.
-At minimum, WSDOT's potential role in a future system would involve accounting, budget analysis, and revenue forecasting.
-There may also be an important role in operations given WSDOT's existing capacities for revenue collection through its Tolling Division.
+At minimum, WSDOT's potential role in a future

-- Washington State Department of Licensing (DOL).
+- system would involve accounting, budget analysis, and revenue forecasting.
+There may also be an important role in operations given WSDOT's existing capacities for revenue collection through its Tolling Division. - Washington State Department of Licensing (DOL).
 DOL presently collects fuel taxes and has relationships with Washington motorists through the vehicle registration and titling processes, as well as driver licensing.
 Consequently, DOL could play a primary role in the implementation and operation of a road usage charge system.
-At minimum, the vehicle registration and titling processes are essential to identifying and enrolling vehicles subject to a road usage charge. - Law Enforcement Agencies.
-On-the-ground enforcement of up-to-date road usage charges will fall to existing law enforcement agencies, including the Washington State Patrol as well as local police. - Private Industry.
-Private industry will at a minimum provide the technology and systems to implement the road usage charge, and potentially offer account management services.
+At minimum, the vehicle registration and titling processes are essential to identifying and enrolling vehicles subject to a road usage charge. - DOL Agents.
+DOL agents could expand their current role in licensing and registration to take on some of the functions of setting up accounts and collecting payments for the road usage charge system processes. - Enforcement Agencies.
+On-the-ground enforcement of up-to-date road usage charges may fall to existing law enforcement agencies, including the Washington State Patrol as well as local police. - Equipment Suppliers and Private Account Management Entities.
+Private companies will at a minimum provide the technology and systems to implement the road usage charge, and potentially offer account management services. - Citizen Interest Groups.
+Citizen groups representing various causes, such as the environment or electric vehicle owners will be interested in ensuring that the road usage charge supports the states environmental goals and other goals of those organizations.